 SIU Terminates Peterborough Investigation

-The Director of the Special Investigations Unit, Tony Loparco, has terminated an investigation into an incident that occurred in September of 2018 in Peterborough.
+The Director of the Special Investigations Unit, Joseph Martino, has terminated an investigation into an incident that reportedly occurred in October of 2020.

 Lisez ce communiqué en français.